-Anaphylaxis is a severe allergic reaction.
-If your child has had a severe allergic reaction in the past, you know how frightening it can be.
+If your child has had a severe allergic reaction (anaphylaxis) in the past, you know how frightening it can be.
 Symptoms of breathing problems, itching, nausea or vomiting, and swelling can come on quickly and become life-threatening.
 Giving your child an epinephrine shot can slow down or stop an allergic reaction.
 That's why it is important to have epinephrine with you at all times and to know the right way to use it.
 It could save your child's life someday.

-- First, be sure you know which end of the epinephrine shot injector is the tip and which end is the top.
-Grasp the injector in one fist with the tip pointing down.
-Form a fist around the injector.
+First, be sure you know which end of the injector is the tip and which end is the top.
+Grasp the epinephrine shot injector in one fist with the tip pointing down.
 Do not touch the tip.

-- Put the used injector, needle-end first, into the storage tube that comes with your injector.
+Put the used injector, needle-end first, into the storage tube that comes with your injector.
 Do not bend the needle.
 Screw on the cap of the storage tube.
-Take your child to the emergency room, and take the used injector with you.
+Take your child to the emergency room, and bring the used injector with you.

 Symptoms can come back after the shot.
 So get your child to the emergency room right away, even if your child is feeling better.

 In some severe cases, you may need to give a second shot.
 Your doctor will explain when a second shot is needed.
 Make sure you understand, and ask questions if you are not sure.
 Too much epinephrine can cause serious side effects, such as difficulty breathing.

 - Immediately call 911.
 Tell the operator that you gave your child a shot for a severe allergic reaction.
 Or if a hospital is close by, take your child to the emergency room.
 At the hospital, give the doctor or nurse the used injector.
 It will be checked and then disposed of properly.

 - Your child may need to be observed in the hospital for several hours to make sure symptoms don't return.